samathaluca/gitpod-meetmeinthemiddle/README.md

   The **MEET ME HALFWAY** application will be intuitive and easy to use.
 The carousel images are meant to invite the user and flow easily to the interactive idea immediately below.
 - The Skeleton plane: A one page  to be housed in any site that would benefit from the functionality.
   The skeleton was designed to optimize the arrangement of elements for maximum effect and efficiency
 - The Surface plane: Images of happiness and connection load above the main feature so that the functionality does         not appear sterile.
   Fonts chosen are easy to read, up to date choices.
   Colourful images were used to add life to the design.
 Subtle, soft colours were chosen to complement the images and the loaded map.
+Colour scheme research revealed that coral has been the most popular in 2019.
+Coral did not work well.
+Pale rose pink was chosen based on feedback by users testing the application on their different devices.
+  CSS was mainly dependent on Bootstrap envisaging it could fit in with any potential customers existing sites.
 ### User stories
 #### Audience
 Anyone who wants to arrange to meet someone else half way between two places.
 The user has enough choice to narrow down the best place to meet someone else.
 Using the familiarity and comfort of google maps and google maps place library, the **MEET ME HALFWAY** application calculates the midpoint between locations based on two selected towns or cities (converted to longitudinal and latitudinal points), the wide choice of place types are marked on a location map around the midway point.
 The user may choose to meet from a list of google API place types,for example, a bar, cafe, bookshop or a church within an area (in KM) decided by themselves.
-#### What is the appeal?
+#### What is the benefit?
 The application can prevent obligation, negotiations, awkward expectations and responsibility to fall on one person to suggest a meeting point and venue.
 There is an element of excitement, a little bit of a gamble and some faith that the right place will be displayed creating interest and memorability.
 #### Why would there be any interest?
 The initial broad appeal would be a feature within dating sites.
-The benefits and ease of use could be attractive to businesses, walking/ cycling groups, long distance friendships, families or anyone who doesn't want to negotiate where to meet.
+The benefits and ease of use could be attractive to businesses, walking/ cycling groups, long distance friendships, families or anyone who doesn't want to 'over think' where to meet.

  ## Wireframes